INFO-4602-5602/project-1-mozilla-csci5602-project1-ahmed_alex_pratik/README.md

 <p>Since we were dealing with ‘categorical’ data attributes, we considered using a heat map, to plot data points, with each tile expressing the technology savviness score, for a particular ‘trustworthy entity’ and corresponding number of online devices they own.</p>
 <p>We used an interactive visualization tool called Bokeh, since it allowed rapid development with Python. </p>

+<h3>Importance of Privacy, Security, and Safety vs. Number of Connective Devices Owned</h3>

 <br />
 <br />
 <h2>Preprocessing Steps</h2>